Build vs Buy: When to Use No-Code Tools for Your MVP

 2. You're Building AI/ML Features

 GenAI integrations, custom models, or machine learning features usually require code.
-Some no-code tools have AI add-ons, but they're limited.
 If AI is core to your value proposition, go custom.

 3. You Need Real-Time Features